UK-Digital-Heart-Project/MRI-VQ-mapping/README.md

 ## Segmentation and Quantitation
 A simple GUI allows manual segmentation of the lungs from previously created perfusion maps.

 Statitistics may then be saved to an XLSX file.
-The 9 tabs provide information on:
+Up to 10 tabs provide information on:

 - Data dimensions and resolution.
 - Voxel counts and volumes in the segmented regions, including deficit fractions (volumes where no significant perfusion was observed).